apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 ## Moving off S3Guard

-How to move off S3Guard, given it is no longer needed.
+How to move off S3Guard

 1. Unset the option `fs.s3a.metadatastore.impl` globally/for all buckets for which it was selected.
-1. If the option `org.apache.hadoop.fs.s3a.s3guard.disabled.warn.level` has been changed from the default (`SILENT`), change it back.
-You no longer need to be warned that S3Guard is disabled.
 1. Restart all applications.

 Once you are confident that all applications have been restarted, _Delete the DynamoDB table_.
 This is to avoid paying for a database you no longer need.
-This is best done from the AWS GUI.
+This can be done from the AWS GUI.

 ## Removing S3Guard Configurations

+The `fs.s3a.metadatastore.impl` option must be one of
+* unset
-The `fs.s3a.metadatastore.impl` option must be deleted, set to the empty string "", or to the "Null" Metadata store `org.apache.hadoop.fs.s3a.s3guard.NullMetadataStore`.
+* set to the empty string ""
+* set to the "Null" Metadata store `org.apache.hadoop.fs.s3a.s3guard.NullMetadataStore`.

+To aid the migration of external components which used the Local store for a consistent view within the test process, the Local Metadata store option is also recognized:
+`org.apache.hadoop.fs.s3a.s3guard.LocalMetadataStore`.
+When this option is used the S3A connector will warn and continue.

 ```xml